green-coding-solutions/website/content/case-studies/cpu-utilization-usefulness.md

 CPU utilization is defined as the ratio of the total current utilization of a CPU over the total possible utilization of a CPU.

-The simple formula we start with is thus the following:
+Therefore, we begin with the following simple formula:

 `CPU % = CPU_work / CPU_total`

-All operating systems that we know of define the *CPU_* variables through a unit of time.
+All operating systems, that we know of, define the *CPU_* variables through a unit of time.
 It is the time the processor was doing any work (aka some instructions) or being in an idle state (aka not being assigned to process).
 The concept of an idle state here is slightly different from the idle state in a processor (aka being [halted](https://en.wikipedia.org/wiki/HLT_(x86_instruction))).
 An OS will typically also issue a [HLT](https://en.wikipedia.org/wiki/HLT_(x86_instruction)) instruction when there is no process the scheduler needs to assign the processor to, but it should not be taken as guaranteed.
 Another wording that is often used is: "The CPU is put on the idle thread.".
 This originates from the fact that usually at least one thread must be running to keep the scheduler working.
 Also if you feed a process [NOP instructions](https://en.wikipedia.org/wiki/NOP_(code)) this would not count as idle for the operating system.

 Now we are looking further where Linux gets this metric from, and by looking in the [source code for top](https://gitlab.com/procps-ng/procps/-/blob/master/src/top/top.c) we find that the values are captured from the `procfs`.
-More specifically sytem wide they come from `/proc/stat`.
+More specifically system wide they come from `/proc/stat`.

 The file entry looks like this:
 ```